microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/add-aad-auth.md

 ## Storing the tokens

 Now that you can get tokens, it's time to implement a way to store them in the app.
-Since this is a sample app, we'll use the session to store the tokens.
+Since this is a sample app, you will use the session to store the tokens.
 A real-world app would use a more reliable secure storage solution, like a database.
+In this section, you will:

+- Implement a token store class to serialize and store the MSAL token cache and the user's details in the user session.
+- Update the authentication code to use the token store class.
+- Update the base controller class to expose the stored user details to all views in the application.

 1. Right-click the **graph-tutorial** folder in Solution Explorer, and choose **Add > New Folder**.
 Name the folder `TokenStorage`.